 Frame locks and liner locks are both very popular, so there’s a countless number on the internet for you to browse.

-Here’s a few of each, roughly in price order to cater for different budgets, that I like & are popular choices.
+Here’s a few of each, roughly in price order to cater for different budgets, that I like and are popular choices.

 This frame lock knife comes with Buck’s forever warranty & heat treatment.